AryaaSk/LegoBuilder/README.md

 ### The grid
 The grid is stored as a 3D array, you specify the width, height and depth when initializing the grid, and then you just use functions on top of the LegoGrid class.
-The grid will convert the grid position, in format {column, layer, row}, into actual 3D coordinates by calculating the distance between 2 corners of the board, and interpolating based on the number of columns / layers / rows.
+The grid will convert the grid position, in format {column, layer, row}, into actual 3D coordinates using the virtual grid, look above.

 To render a block:
 1. When creating a new block, it gets a unique id, and is added to a dictionary of blocks, called *blocks*.
 This dictionary contains every block currently placed on the grid.